-- FCA consults on bringing cryptoassets within financial promotions regime.
-Separately, the Financial Conduct Authority is consulting on bringing certain types of cryptoasset within the UK’s financial promotions regime.
+- Government consults on bringing cryptoassets within financial promotions regime.
+Separately, the Government is consulting on bringing certain types of cryptoasset within the UK’s financial promotions regime.
 Under the proposal, any promotion of a “qualifying cryptoasset” would need to be approved.
 “Qualifying cryptoasset” would be defined as a “cryptographically secured digital representation of value or contractual rights that uses a form of distributed ledger technology” that is both “fungible” and “transferable” (other than e-money and security tokens, which already fall within the regime).
 This would include cryptocurrencies, such as Bitcoin.
 The consultation closes on 25 October 2020.

 - BVCA publishes report on investment activity in 2019.
 The British Private Equity and Venture Capital Association has published a report on investment activity in 2019.
 According to the report, UK PE and VC investment reached £22.33 billion in 2019 (an increase of £1.6 billion on the previous year); VC investment increased by 67% year-on-year to £1.65; and tech sector saw the largest amount of in 2019, accounting for 26.8% of total investment.